ashok-khanna/lisp-notes/Short Notes/Custom Indentation.md

 Today we will briefly illustrate how to customise the indentation of your Common Lisp macros within Emacs.

+**Note**: Reddit user Aidenn0 kindly pointed out "Note that with slime/sly it will indent the macro properly so long as the macro is already defined in the image you are debugging.", which renders the below unnecessary in many instances :-)

 We will customise the indentation of a user-defined WITH macro as an example.
 I wrote the WITH macro to streamlime some of my LET forms where I was sharing variable and function names as illustrated in the following example.

 ## Example of With Macro